 Answer. b) Under the new Ghani administration, we have seen significant effort to reduce corruption.
 The Afghan government has recognized that its legitimacy and success depends in large part on its ability to tackle official corruption.
 Anti-corruption is a key part of the Government of National Unity's reform agenda, and President Ghani and CEO Abdullah have demonstrated that they understand the severity of the problem and the need to combat corruption at all levels.
-The United States has insisted that progress in countering corruption be part of the New Development Partnership incentive program with the Afghan government.
-USAID support has had positive impacts in helping the Afghan Government address corruption.
-USAID, through its Afghanistan Trade and Revenue (ATAR)
+The United States

+Partnership incentive program with the Afghan government.